Caoimhinv/pands-project2021/README.md

 -----
 ## Intro
-Fisher's Iris dataset is a multivarate dataset named after the statistician Ronald Fisher who introduced it in his 1936 paper *The use of multiple measurements in taxonic problems* which was published in the journal *Annals of Eugenics*.
+Fisher's Iris dataset is a multivarate dataset named after the statistician Ronald Fisher who introduced it in his 1936 paper *"The Use of Multiple Measurements in Taxonic Problems* which was published in the journal *'Annals of Eugenics'*.
 The original data was collected by botanist Edgar Anderson, whom it is also sometimes named after, with the aim *"to quantify the morphologic variation of Iris flowers of three related species"*.

 ### Background
 The dataset consists of 50 samples from each of three species of iris - Iris setosa, Iris virginica and Iris versicolor.
 Four attributes were measured from each sample - lengths and widths of both sepals and petals in cemtimetres.
 The samples from the setosa and versicolar were were all collected on the same day from the same field by the same person.
 The third species was collected elsewhere.